ellakoa/postcard-poem/content/posts/the-hidden-seabed.md

 metaImage: /img/face.jpg
 alt: "111"
 poem: |-
-  I was down the beach that day, the tide ebbed further than the chart displayed
+  I went down to the beach that day the tower's demise echoed over the bay.
-  It was March, the cold winds were none the sun was warm, with a southerly breeze
+  It was March, cold winds were none
+  The day was warm, with a southerly breeze
-  High pressure had depressed the silent sea.
+  High pressure depressed the silent sea.

-  The tide went low, exceptionally low.
+  The tide went low, exceptionally low

-  Very few it seemed had ventured out to roam the sands not normally shown and marvel at their great reveal in that magical time when the tide is still.
+  Very few it seemed had ventured out to roam the sands not normally shown and marvel at their grand reveal in that magical hour when the tide is still.

+  Many had witnessed the towers
+  bought to their knees
+  with a cheer then a sigh
+  as rubble and dust filled the sky

+  Missing the lowest of tides
+  and the lovely morning sky
-  Many missed the lowest of low tides and the loveliest of clear blue skies, which was shared by the fortunate few that had stepped out and cared to tread on what was usually the hidden seabed.
+  shared by a fortunate few
+  that had stayed and cared to tread on what was usually the hidden seabed.
 alignPoemLeft: false
 address: |-